10 Simple Steps to Install RPM Packages on Ubuntu

 4. Convert and install: Navigate to the package directory and run sudo alien --to-deb package.rpm to convert, then sudo dpkg -i package.deb to install.

-How to Install RPM Packages on Ubuntu
+How to Install RPM Ubuntu?

 1. Open your Terminal window.